Posts for tag: orthodontic treatment

 If you would like more information on lingual braces, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Lingual Braces: A Truly Invisible Way to Straighten Teeth.”

-If you would like more information on dental care during orthodontics, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Caring for Teeth during Orthodontic Treatment.”
+If you would like more information on adult orthodontics, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Orthodontics for the Older Adult.”